Homosexuality in ancient Rome: Intersex

-Pliny notes that "there are even those who are born of both sexes, whom we call hermaphrodites, at one time androgyni" (andr-, "man", and gyn-, "woman", from the Greek).
-Some commentators see hermaphroditism as a "violation of social boundaries, especially those as fundamental to daily life as male and female".
-The era also saw a historical account of a congenital eunuch.
+The Romans explored intersex identity through the myth of Hermaphroditus, from which derives the term "hermaphrodite".
+The myth relates how a beautiful youth on the cusp of adulthood is sexually assaulted by a nymph; their identities became fused into one.
+Hermaphroditus was a popular subject of Roman art as a subversion of binary gender roles, represented often in sculpture and wall painting.
+The biological reality of intersex persons was also observed.
+For example, Pliny the Elder notes that "there are even those who are born of both sexes, whom we call hermaphrodites, at one time androgyni" (andr-, "man", and gyn-, "woman", from the Greek), and Philostratus offers a historical account of a congenital "eunuch".

 Under Christian rule

 Attitudes toward same-sex behavior changed as Christianity became more prominent in the Empire.
 The modern perception of Roman sexual decadence can be traced to early Christian polemic.
 Apart from measures to protect the liberty of citizens, the prosecution of male–male sex as a general crime began in the 3rd century when male prostitution was banned by Philip the Arab.
 A series of laws regulating male–male sex were promulgated during the social crisis of the 3rd century, from the statutory rape of minors to marriage between males.

 By the end of the 4th century, anally passive men under the Christian Empire were punished by burning.
 "Death by sword" was the punishment for a "man coupling like a woman" under the Theodosian Code.
 It is in the 6th century, under Justinian, that legal and moral discourse on male–male sex becomes distinctly Abrahamic: all male–male sex, passive or active, no matter who the partners, was declared contrary to nature and punishable by death.
 Male–male sex was pointed to as cause for God's wrath following a series of disasters around 542 and 559.